 In a moment of near-despair at the heavy burdens he was carrying, Camillus heard a voice from the cross: Why are you afraid?
 Do you not realize that this is not your work but mine?

 Under Philip’s direction, to better serve his beloved sick and suffering, Camillus began studying for the priesthood at 32 years of age – which evokes the earlier example of Ignatius of Loyola, when ’32’ was far older then than it is now, persevering through the Latin, philosophy and theology.
-He was ordained on Pentecost of 1584, by Bishop Thomas Goldwell, the last Catholic bishop of England and Wales (before the re-establishing of the Church there in the 19th century).
+He was ordained on Pentecost of 1584, by Bishop Thomas Goldwell, the last Catholic bishop of England and Wales for three centuries (before the re-establishing of the Church there in the 1850).

 Not yet content – saints never are – Father Camillus then went on to found a community to continue and expand his work for the sick, and so was born the Order of Clerks Regular, Ministers of the Infirm (M.I.), more commonly called the Camillians, which received formal recognition in that same year of 1584 by Pope Sixtus V. They currently number over a thousand members, serving in 35 countries across the globe, recognizable by the large red cross on their originally black – later white – habits, which symbol was later adopted by the society of the Red Cross in 1863 in Switzerland.